Thai Real Estate As An Investment | SunwayEstates

 1. Rental guarantee - normally offered in the new projects for several years after handover.

-2. Rental pool - a program where the units of the project are managed in one or several rental pools with rental income shared between the management company and the owners.
+2. Rental pool - a program where the project units are managed in one or several rental pools, with rental income shared between the management company and the owners.

 3. Real estate management - traditional ad-hoc real estate rentals managed by the project management, 3rd party agency or owner themselves.
-Owner gets return based on their unit’s actual rental gains, with commission being payable to the rental agency.
+The owner gets a return based on their unit’s actual rental gains, with a commission payable to the rental agency.

-Normally depending on a property type, you can count on 5-8% net annual rental yield.
-More is possible with properties that are either exceptional, or exceptionally suited for rentals (or bought well below the market).
+Usually, depending on a property type, you can count on a 5-8% net annual rental yield.
+More is possible with properties that are either exceptional or ideally suited for rentals (or bought well below the market).

-One thing to keep in mind about resort cities is that the demand there is seasonal, with highly defined low and high season, generally tied to local climate (although to be fair the difference in tourist flow during low and high season nowadays is not as dramatic as even 10 years ago).
+One thing to keep in mind about resort cities is that the demand there is seasonal, with highly defined low and high seasons, generally tied to local climate (although to be fair, the difference in tourist flow during low and high seasons nowadays is not as dramatic as even 10 years ago).

-Many buyers choose a mixed scenario, where they stay in their unit part of the year (this maybe European winter, or just an extended summer vacation) and rent it out rest of the time.
-This, of course, limits the rental yield (not just because the unit can’t be rented out on the dates the owner uses it, it’s also more difficult to schedule bookings around those dates), especially if the stay corresponds with high or peak season.
+Many buyers choose a mixed scenario, where they stay in their unit part of the year (this may be European winter or just an extended summer vacation) and rent it out the rest of the time.
+This limits the rental yield (not just because the unit can’t be rented out on the dates the owner uses it, it’s also more challenging to schedule bookings around those dates), especially if the stay corresponds with high or peak season.

-Generally buying in a resort city offers attractive returns, as well a degree of flexibility and lifestyle appeal.
+Generally, buying in a resort city offers attractive returns, as well as a degree of flexibility and lifestyle appeal.

 Urban destinations

-Depending on property type, you can expect 4-7% yields for Bangkok properties.
+You can expect 4-7% yields for Bangkok properties depending on property type.

 Property taxes

-Thailand offers attractive taxation system when it comes to real estate.
+Thailand offers an attractive taxation system when it comes to real estate.

 We have a dedicated article discussing this topic in more detail: Taxes and transfer fees, but here is the gist: